rashmika0729shehan/rashmika0729shehan/README.md

 Welcome to my GitHub profile!

 <h3>👨‍💻 About me</h3>
-I'm an undergraduate student at the <b>Faculty of Technology, University of Sri Jayewardenepura, Sri Lanka</b>.
+I'm an first year undergraduate student at the <b>Faculty of Technology, University of Sri Jayewardenepura, Sri Lanka</b>.
 I’m passionate about technology, programming, and learning new skills to build creative software solutions.

 ---